NeoGeographyToolkit/StereoPipeline/docs/introduction.rst

 Referencing the Ames Stereo Pipeline in Your Work
 -------------------------------------------------

-In general, please use this reference for the Ames Stereo Pipeline:
+In general, use this reference for the Ames Stereo Pipeline:

   Beyer, Ross A., Oleg Alexandrov, and Scott McMichael.
 2018.
 The Ames Stereo Pipeline: NASA's open source software for deriving and processing